Gifts for the New Mother

 Bulk Oil of your choice - avocado, coconut, or olive oils, preferably organic.
 These can be used in smoothies, soups, or even used in a non-eating way, a massage!

 Red Raspberry Leaf Tea / Traditional Medicinal and Mountain Rose Organics are excellent sources for RRL.
 Red Raspberry Leaf tea is more commonly known for third trimester uterine toning, but is also excellent for the fourth trimester.
 Your uterus has to go from carrying your infant to being it's pre-pregnancy size, and that takes time.
 Drinking RRL helps support the uterus in making that transition, talk to your care provider before trying though.

 Cacao Powder For making yummy smoothies

 Water Bottle Preferably one with a straw, it so much easier to drink when laying down or feeding the baby.

 ++ Another thing you can include in your baby shower or pass around to friends is a sign up sheet.
 Friends and family can sign up to bring meals or snack, or even (depending on what you feel comfortable with) sign up to do a load of laundry or another chore.
 I created a sign up sheet, but mealtrain.com is also an excellent option.

 I hope this post inspired you to find ways to prepare to take care of yourself in your postpartum journey.
-When I was pregnant with Hugh I felt really prepared for labor and and delivery, but what really surprised me was postpartum.
-It took awhile for me to adjust and I was astonished at how little I knew.
-While I think it might be impossible to be prepared 100% for postpartum, I do think there are simple things you can do to make it a smoother adjustment.
-Asking yourself (and discussing with your partner) questions about the postpartum period and then preparing for them is what really can make a difference.
+It might be impossible to be prepared 100% for postpartum, there are simple things you can do to make it a smoother adjustment.
+Asking yourself and discussing with your partner questions about the postpartum period and then preparing for them is what really can make a difference.